velartrill/velartrill.github.io/orig/meet-the-new-boss.md

 "Mm," Laurel replies.

 The smaller man grabs the woman by her hair and she cries out in pain.
-"When are you lot going to learn the color of your skin and your perky tits *don't make you better than us?*" he growls.
+"When are you lot going to learn the color of your skin and your perky tits *don't make you better'n us?*" he growls.
 "I'm starting to get real tire--"

 Laurel suddenly looks up.
 "Will," he murmurs.